pyvista/pyvista/CONTRIBUTING.rst

 We adhere to `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`__
 wherever possible, except that line widths are permitted to go beyond 79 characters to a max of 99 characters for code.
 This should tend to be the exception rather than the norm.
+A uniform code style is enforced by `black <https://github.com/psf/black>` to prevent energy wasted on style disagreements.

 As for docstrings, follow the guidelines specified in `PEP 8 Maximum Line